ChrisTitusTech/website/content/posts/2023/fitness-transformation.md

 - Limit Added Sugar (Drinks and Artificial Sweetners are also bad.)
 - Limit Refined/Simple Carbs (White Bread, Pizza, Pasta, Pastries, White Flour, White Rice, Desserts, Cereal)

+## Which Workout?

+The first month should be something simple that just gets you active daily.
+For me, I could NOT take a day off and maintain consistency.
+It's not about going to a gym and killing yourself every single day, but staying active every day.
+Before I started doing Crossfit, I made sure to walk daily and still do even on gym days.
+Start being ACTIVE and doing something active everyday!

+I would even caution against joining a gym or rigorous workout program without first having a healthy habit like daily walking.
+If you can get up and walk a mile daily, then going to the gym is NOT going to happen and nothing will change.
+Start with a healthy activity you enjoy then add in more strenuous exercise.
+Before my first month of crossfit, I made sure that I had a healthy walking habit down and that I was staying active otherwise I'm sure I would have just been injured.
+The key is pushing yourself and getting to a spot where the walk or simple activity is something that becomes second nature, at that point you move on to the harder workout if you want to see more results.

 ## Walkthrough Video